 What happens when I apply for postgraduate study in the Humanities?:

-If your first choice of degree is in the Faculty of Humanities, the Humanities admin staff will look at what programme you are applying for and forward your application to the relevant department for consideration.
+- If your selected programme is owned by the Faculty of Humanities, the Humanities Faculty Office staff will send your application to the relevant department for consideration.